marksimpson82/blog/content/blog/2014-08-07-the-fundamentals-of-unit-testing-arrange-act-assert.md

 "[Arrange, Act, Assert](http://c2.com/cgi/wiki?ArrangeActAssert)" (aka "AAA") is a very simple way to structure your tests – I thoroughly recommend it.
 It is especially helpful when learning the ropes.

-For this post, I’ll use the following example test scenario: When a stack is empty, pushing an item increments the count to one (this example was previously discussed in [Narrow & focussed](@/blog/2012-10-25-the-fundamentals-of-automated-testing-narrow-focused.md), if you want more context)
+For this post, I'll use the following example test scenario: When a stack is empty, pushing an item increments the count to one (this example was previously discussed in [Narrow & focussed](@/blog/2012-10-25-the-fundamentals-of-automated-testing-narrow-focused.md), if you want more context)